18F/fbopen-docs/index.md

 ### We Welcome Your Feedback

-Please reach out to us with your questions, ideas, concerns, etc. by emailing us at <a href="mailto:fbopen@gsa.gov">fbopen@gsa.gov</a>, on Twitter at [@fbopen](https://twitter.com/fbopen), or by creating a [GitHub issue](https://github.com/18f/fbopen/issues/new).
+Please reach out to us with your feedback, questions, ideas, and concerns!
+Email us at <a href="mailto:fbopen@gsa.gov">fbopen@gsa.gov</a>, tweet at [@fbopen](https://twitter.com/fbopen), or create a [GitHub issue](https://github.com/18f/fbopen/issues/new).
 We are very interested in your feedback about FBOpen AND FedBizOpps.